ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-tooling/cli-documentation/cli-commands.md

 ## Package commands

 Ballerina packages are the way to organize real-world Ballerina development tasks.
-The last four commands given below allow you to work with the Ballerina Central and also to share Ballerina packages with others in a safe, secure, and dependable way.
+The last five commands given below allow you to work with the Ballerina Central and also to share Ballerina packages with others in a safe, secure, and dependable way.

 <table class="cComandTable">
 <tr>